 - Avoid cleaners containing ammonia as they might etch or fog the finish.

 - Always read all the directions on the cleaner or scratch remover’s packaging before using.

 CARE INSTRUCTIONS FOR MATTRESSES

-For the first 6 months, rotate the mattress once a month in a counter–clockwise direction until the opposite end of the mattress is at the head of the bed—per the diagram below.
+1. For the first 6 months, it’s important to “turn” your mattress once a month.
+Rotate it counter-clockwise until the opposite end of the mattress is at the head of the bed.
+(See diagram, below left.)

+2. After the first 6 months, “turn” every 3 months.
 Tip: On the 7th month, be sure to position your mattress with the label showing the current month in the bottom left corner.
-Then turn counter–clockwise every 3 months.
+Then every 3 months, “turn” counter-clockwise.

 CARE INSTRUCTIONS FOR RUGS

 Proper care and maintenance can offer your rugs many years of beauty and enjoyment.
 We recommend a rug pad underneath every area rug.
 Our luxurious rug pad extends the life of your rug.
 It prevents slipping and bunching, while providing extra cushioning and comfort underfoot.
 To create a custom fit, trim with household scissors.
 Rugs in direct sunlight will fade over time so, protect your rug from prolonged exposure to direct sunlight.
 To ensure even wear, it’s a good idea to rotate a carpet about once or twice a year due to foot traffic.